tlshaheen/api_docs/doc/rate_limit.md

 IP-RateLimit-Reset: 1377020965
 ```

-Please contact NationBuilder VP of Community (Adriel Hampton)[ahampton@nationbuilder.com] if you run up against our rate limiting and wish to request more.
+Please contact NationBuilder VP of Community [Adriel Hampton](ahampton@nationbuilder.com) if you run up against our rate limiting and wish to request more.